Best holiday rental deals in Devon

 Holiday Letting Price Information in Devon

-We rendered price information data on the above graph to give you more insights on prices in Devon.
-Holiday letting prices are the highest in August (03/08 - 10/08).
+We summarised price information data in the above graph to give you more insights into prices in Devon.
+Holiday letting prices are the highest in July (20/07 - 27/07).
 On the other hand, in January you will find the cheapest prices (26/01 - 02/02).
-Prices this week are on average £72 a night.
+The average price this week is £77 a night.

 Holiday Home Availability Information in Devon

 The availability graph shows the percentage of available rentals in Devon.
 The most challenging week to find a letting in the next twelve months is in December (22/12 - 29/12).
 Conversely, it is in September (28/09 - 05/10) that the highest percentage of rentals are available.

 The Weather in Devon

 Check out our climate diagram to find the perfect month for your holidays.
 This year, July will have the highest average temperatures.
 No heat wave is expected in January, when minimum average temperatures usally hit a 2° low.
 The rainiest month is July, while the driest month is March.

 Book a Devon cottage for the perfect country and seaside holiday

 The county of Devon offers so many options for a family holiday that it’s impossible to see everything on one visit.
 Devon’s mild climate and wide range of holiday lettings mean that, whatever your preferences, you can create your perfect holiday experience.

 Most visitors to Devon arrive by car, and the county is well-connected to the rest of the UK via the motorway network.
 Alternatively, the train from London to Exeter takes around three hours, or you can fly into Exeter Airport from other UK regional airports or many airports in Europe.